dymaxionlabs/ap-latam/README.md

 export APLATAM_DATA=$HOME/aplatam-data
 ```

-Then, to use any of the scripts, you would have to run them using docker and
+Then, to use any of the scripts, you would have to run them using
-mounting a volume to `$APLATAM_DATA` like this:
+`nvidia-docker` and mounting a volume to `$APLATAM_DATA` like this:

 ```
-docker run -v $APLATAM_DATA:/data dymaxionlabs/ap-latam SCRIPT_TO_RUN [ARGS...]
+nvidia-docker run -v $APLATAM_DATA:/data dymaxionlabs/ap-latam SCRIPT_TO_RUN [ARGS...]
 ```

 where `SCRIPT_TO_RUN` is either `ap_prepare`, `ap_train` or `ap_detect` and